kamilczerw/devto-posts/posts/chord-rust/building-chord-part-1.md

 }
 ```

 If we try to build the project now we will get an error.
-That’s because we use `seahash` to generate id for our node.
+That’s because we haven't added `seahash` crate, which is used to generate *id* for our node.

 Go ahead and add the dependency to `libs/chord/Cargo.toml`